 According to Careerignitor.com, a certificate or diploma from a university, technical institution, or community college is sufficient to get the job.
 Individuals with professional certification from schools such as the National Center for Competency Testing are in high demand.
 There will be more than 152,600 projected openings until 2026.
 As of 2016, the median annual wage of phlebotomists was $32,710.

 Oil and gas platforms rely on the operational skills of rotary drill operators to take care of the drilling operations.
 They oversee a variety of tasks associated with erecting and dismantling machinery.
 From maintaining machines to managing the drilling crew, rotary drill operators are the backbone of drilling operations.

-Formal education is not required to enter the field.
-Most operators start by gaining first hand experience working on the oil rigs.
-Just like a motor mechanic, rotary drill operator must have knowledge of his machines, tools, environment, and strong technical expertise.
+Formal education is not required to enter the career field.
+Most operators start by gaining first-hand experience working on the oil rigs.
+Just like a motor mechanic, a rotary drill operator must have knowledge of his machines, tools, environment, and strong technical expertise.
 The projected total employment in the field is expected to be more than 20,000, in 2026.
 The median pay of a rotary drill operator is approximately $58,000.

 So what’s your best option for a future job?
 Go with what you know or love and find out where it’s heading.
 You’ll be sure to avoid enduring job losses if the job role can transition laterally to something related.